streamnative/aop/README.md

 AoP stands for AMQP on Pulsar.
 AoP broker supports AMQP0-9-1 protocol, and is backed by Pulsar.

-AoP is implemented as a Pulsar [ProtocolHandler](https://github.com/apache/pulsar/blob/master/pulsar-broker/src/main/java/org/apache/pulsar/broker/protocol/ProtocolHandler.java) with protocol name "amqp"
-ProtocolHandler is built as a `nar` file, and will be loaded when Pulsar Broker starting.
+AoP is implemented as a Pulsar [ProtocolHandler](https://github.com/apache/pulsar/blob/master/pulsar-broker/src/main/java/org/apache/pulsar/broker/protocol/ProtocolHandler.java) with protocol name "amqp".
+ProtocolHandler is built as a `nar` file, and is loaded when Pulsar Broker starts.

-## Limitations for AoP
+## Limitations
+AoP is implemented based on Pulsar features.
+However, the methods of using Pulsar and using AMQP are different.
+The following are some limitations of AoP.

+- Currently, the AoP protocol handler supports AMQP0-9-1 protocol and only supports durable exchange and durable queue.
+- A Vhost is backed by a namespace which can only have one bundle.
+You need to create a namespace in advance for the Vhost.
+- AoP is supported on Pulsar 2.6.0 or later releases.

 ## Get started